 It was crisp, and it felt like someone somewhere should be playing baseball.
-I don't understand the game, nor do I care about the World Series, but baseball games make me feel so American.
+I don't understand the game, nor do I care about the rules or statistics or World Series results, but baseball games make me feel so American.
 The actual game is arbitrary to me, but the experience of going is like being connected to history or something.

 Our generation doesn't have the same sense of zeal and duty that existed during World War II, or the same sense of activism that fused Americans together during the Civil Rights Movement.
 We do still have baseball though.
 The songs haven't changed.
 The chants haven't changed.
 All of the baseball snacks are the same.
 The uniforms even look the same.
 Baseball fans have a connectivity to their teams' past.
 1908 or 1976, the year is relevant and remembered if your team won the series.